-If you do too much with the shoulder, especially early on, then you risk damaging the repair, or at least irritating the healing tissues causing more pain and making it more difficult to progress.
+If you do too much with the shoulder, especially early on, then you risk irritating the healing tissues causing pain and making it more difficult to progress.
 The challenge is, knowing how much is too much?

 To answer this question, below are three strategies designed to help guide your progression of exercise and function: